nhanvominh672/efficient-composite-indexes/README.md

-# EXPLORING COMPOSITE INDEXES FOR DOMAIN ADAPTATION IN MACHINE TRANSLATION
+# EXPLORING COMPOSITE INDEXES FOR DOMAIN ADAPTATION IN NEURAL MACHINE TRANSLATION
 Implementation of the Efficient kNN-MT model.
 The implementation is built upon [fairseq](https://github.com/pytorch/fairseq) and inspired on the [Adaptive kNN-MT](https://github.com/zhengxxn/adaptive-knn-mt) implementation.